|

 Celia: Like many authors, being epublished came as a last resort because I was SO frustrated with print publishers either not responding, or sending me silly and thoughtless rejections.
 For instance, you send off a story called Blush, and they write a year later and refer to your story called Bloom.
 Aarrgg.
 The frustration of waiting for even such a paltry response just became too much.

 At the height of my frustration someone I knew mentioned the word ebook, and explained what they were.
 At first it was very difficult to consider sending my work into cyberspace.
-At the time--and not so long ago either--I'd hardly used email, and never used the computer except for word processing and to do my taxes!
+At the time–and not so long ago either–I’d hardly used email, and never used the computer except for word processing and to do my taxes!
 It was a bit scary to think about working over the Internet.
 However, I did some serious thinking about my situation and decided I had little to lose.

 Many print authors seem to be very concerned about piracy and it caused me some concern too.
 However, I do hold the copyrights, so I trust it will take care of any problems that might arise.
 Sometimes you just have to take leaps of faith.

+After researching the epublishers I took the plunge.
+However, it still took some courage to press ‘send’ on that first email enquiry.
 As with everything, there are pros and cons for being epublished.
-The positive things for me are the 'family' of authors I've made and the rapport that is possible with a publisher.
+The positive things for me are the ‘family’ of authors I’ve made and the rapport that is possible with a publisher.
 Also, one avenue leads to another.
-You feel you are truly 'networking', and can find venues for your work more easily, mainly because you have the world literally at your fingertips.
+You feel you are truly ‘networking’, and can find venues for your work more easily, mainly because you have the world literally at your fingertips.

 Unless you write you don't realize how putting your work 'out there' is such a self-exposure.
 No matter how confident writers may seem to the world, I believe we are fragile, insecure creatures and find constant rejections hard to deal with.
 By comparison, having one or two successes is a real confidence and esteem builder.
 Having a work accepted in itself induces creativity.

-Admittedly there isn't the thrill with epublishing of holding a 'finished product' in your hand--a disc isn't quite the same--nor do you see your books on the shelf in a bookstore, but there is some satisfaction in knowing your work is exposed for longer and to a greater audience.
+Admittedly there isn’t the thrill with epublishing of holding a ‘finished product’ in your hand–a disc isn’t quite the same–nor do you see your books on the shelf in a bookstore, but there is some satisfaction in knowing your work is exposed for longer and to a greater audience.
 Also, you have to remember that we are in a sort of revolutionary stage with this, and anything that breaks a life-long habit (of holding a paper book) is bound to feel less satisfying and a bit strange.

 I believe this is a very young technology that is bound to take off.
 The sales might be a little on the low side right now, but the long-term prospects are good.
 It is also quite a thrill to be on the cutting edge of technology, and I'm quite happy to be walking the ebook path.